hunter-heidenreich/argon-simulation/README.md

 > **Reproducing the foundations of molecular dynamics simulation**

-A comprehensive analysis toolkit for reproducing the groundbreaking results from **Aneesur Rahman's 1964 paper** *"Correlations in the Motion of Atoms in Liquid Argon"* ([Physical Review 136, A405](https://doi.org/10.1103/PhysRev.136.A405)).
+A toolkit for reproducing the results from **Aneesur Rahman's 1964 paper** *"Correlations in the Motion of Atoms in Liquid Argon"* ([Physical Review 136, A405](https://doi.org/10.1103/PhysRev.136.A405)).
 This seminal work founded the field of molecular dynamics simulation by demonstrating its power to reveal microscopic, time-dependent behavior in liquids.

 ## 🔬 About Rahman's 1964 Paper